 Visual Artist

 Jazmín is my sweetest daughter, says my papá.
 Jazmín is naïf and creative, says my mamá.
-Jazmín is beautiful and talented, says my husband.
+Jazmín is talented, say my friends.
+Jazmín is so beautiful, says my husband.
 My mom is the best mom in the world, say my sons.

 For years, these voices were louder than mine.
 They shaped how I behaved and how I created.
 I followed what was expected.
 I chose safety over truth.

 I learned to respond with compliance.
 Jazmín, you are so sweet, so I hid my demons.
 Jazmín, you are naïf, so I let others take advantage of me.
-Jazmín, you are beautiful, so I feared my aging body.
+Jazmín you are talented, so I created pretty paintings.
+Jazmín, you are so beautiful, so I feared my aging body.
 Jazmín, you are the best mom, so I silenced my need to step away.

 My voice begins to get louder